This offer is no longer available.

 - Has a Foreign Transaction Fee.
 This card comes with a 3% foreign transaction fee, so it’s not ideal to use outside the United States.
 Some cash back cards, including competing cards offered by Discover and Capital One, waive foreign transaction fees.

-The Barclaycard Rewards MasterCard® isn’t very exciting or innovative.
-Whereas more generous stablemates (such as Barclays Arrival Premier® World Elite Mastercard® and Barclaycard CashForward™ World Mastercard®) get lots of promotional firepower, Barclaycard treats Barclaycard Rewards MasterCard as a glorified afterthought.
+The Barclaycard Rewards Mastercard® isn’t very exciting or innovative.
+Whereas more generous stablemates (such as Barclays Arrival® Plus World Elite Mastercard® and Barclaycard CashForward™ World Mastercard®) get lots of promotional firepower, Barclaycard treats Barclaycard Rewards Mastercard as a glorified afterthought.

 But that doesn’t mean that Barclaycard Rewards Mastercard doesn’t have a place in the wallets of millions of Americans.
 Thanks to its laid-back credit standards and solid rewards program, it’s a legitimate choice for aspiring credit card users who lack great credit but wish to earn a little something back on their spending.
 Folks who’ve been turned down by more generous credit cards are welcome – and encouraged – to apply.
 After a year or two of responsible use, they may just find themselves in line for cards with more generous rewards programs, more expansive fringe benefits, and better rates and terms.